American School Dhahran: History

-Prior to the establishment of ASD, most expatriates Americans were based in the Saudi Aramco Residential Camp in Dhahran and attended the Saudi Aramco Expatriate Schools.
+Prior to the establishment of ASD, expatriates Americans based in the Saudi Aramco Residential Camp in Dhahran attended the Saudi Aramco Expatriate Schools.
 Children of US Consulate staff would be remotely educated with educational material sent by courier between schools in the United States and Dhahran.
 In the early 1960s, Saudi Aramco agreed to donate a prefabricated hut to house ASD, with a New Jersey–based public school teacher being appointed as headmaster, Robert Preston.
+By 1966 children of the new College of Petroleum and Minerals were the largest single group of students.

 With increasing enrollment, additional classrooms were built in 1973.
 By 1977, enrollment at ASD increased to 1,254 pupils.
 A sister school, the Dhahran British Grammar School (now the British School Dhahran) was opened in the same campus.
 The campus was adjacent to the US Consulate in Dhahran and in close proximity to the Saudi Aramco Residential Camp in Dhahran inside the boundaries of the King Fahd University of Petroleum and Minerals.
 Until the establishment of high school at Dhahran Academy, most dependent expatriate children of Saudi Aramco went abroad to boarding schools for high school.
 American School Dhahran now receives significant enrollment from the Saudi Aramco Residential Camp and there are Aramco-operated buses between the Camp and the school.

 In 2019, the International Schools Group contracted with Al Rashed Group to build a new, purpose-built campus to house the American School Dhahran and the British School Dhahran in a more remote area.
 The new facility is adjacent to the Canary Vista Compound in Al-Aziziyah and is closer to the King Fahad Causeway that links the Kingdom of Saudi Arabia to the Kingdom of Bahrain by land.
 It is 15 kilometers from the Half Moon Bay.